Yubico/yubikit-ios/README.md

 ## Integrate the library

-This section is intended for developers that want to start with their own iOS app and add  the YubiKit manually.

-<details><summary><strong>Setup instructions</strong></summary><p>

-YubiKit SDK is currently available as a library and can be added to any new or existing iOS Xcode project through Cocoapods or manual setup.
+YubiKit SDK is available as a library and can be added to any new or existing iOS Xcode project through Cocoapods or manual setup.

 **[Cocoapods Setup]**